viklund/FEGA-onboarding/docs/topics/data-metadata-management/README.md

 - Define data security and access management best practices
 - Understand the EGA metadata standard and it's minimal requirements
 - Identify data models specific to a domain (e.g. COVID-19) and apply them when needed
-- Comprehend the (meta)data flow within the FEGA Network
+- Comprehend the (meta)data flow within the Federated EGA Network

 ## Data security